Dr. José-Angel Avila-Rodriguez

 Dr. Jihye Park

 Dr. Jihye Park is an assistant professor of Geomatics in the School of Civil and Construction Engineering at Oregon State University (OSU), USA.
 Before joining OSU, she worked as a post-doctoral researcher in Nottingham Geospatial Institute at University of Nottingham, UK.
 She holds a PhD in Geodetic science and surveying at The Ohio State University.
 Her research interests include GNSS positioning and navigation, Precise Point Positioning, Network Real-time kinematic, GNSS meteorology, GNSS-Reflectometry, and GNSS remote sensing for monitoring the earth environments, natural hazards, as well as artificial events.
-In addition, Geodesy, GIS, Least squares adjustments, surveying for engineers are of her research and teaching interests.

-Lecture: Multi-GNSS Precise Point Positioning
+Lecture 1: multi-GNSS Precise Point Positioning

 This lecture provides the fundamentals of precise point positioning.
 By exploring the error budgets of multi constellation GNSS (e.g., satellite and receiver clock error, antenna bias, differential code bias, inter-system bias, atmospheric delays, tidal effects, phase windup, relativistic effects), students will learn how to mitigate each error for achieving millimeter level of positioning accuracy.